 Shanghai new COVID-19 cases: 1,931 confirmed, 15,698 asymptomatic

-SHANGHAI, April 22 (Xinhua) -- China's Shanghai reported 1,931 confirmed locally transmitted COVID-19 cases and 15,698 local asymptomatic carriers on Thursday, the municipal health commission said Friday.
+SHANGHAI, April 22 (Xinhua) -- Shanghai reported 1,931 confirmed locally transmitted COVID-19 cases and 15,698 local asymptomatic carriers on Thursday, according to the municipal health commission.

+On Thursday, 11 COVID-19-related deaths were reported in Shanghai, of which the average age was 84 and the oldest was 94.
+All the deceased had serious underlying health conditions such as coronary heart disease and uremia.

+As of midnight Thursday, the city had 160 COVID-19 patients in severe condition and 24 in critical condition receiving treatment in designated hospitals, according to the commission.

 Photos